flashlight/flashlight/README.md

 There are two ways to work with Flashlight:
 1. **As an installed library** that you link to with your own project.
 This is best for building standalone applications dependent on Flashlight.
-2. **With in-source development** where you change the Flashlight project source and rebuild.
-This is best if using Flashlight-provided [app binaries](flashlight/app).
+2. **With in-source development** where the Flashlight project source is changed and rebuilt.
+This is best if customizing/hacking the core framework or the Flashlight-provided [app binaries](flashlight/app).

 Flashlight can be built in one of two ways:
 1. [With `vcpkg`](#installing-flashlight-with-vcpkg), a [C++ package manager](https://github.com/microsoft/vcpkg).